 Caracara, The Space Coast Birding & Wildlife Festival will highlight birds of prey

 Both casual bird watchers and avid birders will enjoy, learn and gain first-hand birding experience at the Space Coast Birding and Wildlife Festival January 24-29 in Titusville.
-This annual festival provides a crash course on birding and features renowned experts who will personally conduct immersive field trips, classes, panel discussions, hikes and expeditions to identify birds from gulls to shorebirds, warblers to sparrows with a focus on birds of prey.
+This annual festival provides a crash course on birding and also features renowned experts who will personally conduct immersive field trips, classes, panel discussions, hikes, and also expeditions to identify birds from gulls to shorebirds, warblers to sparrows with a focus on birds of prey.

 6. Entered a Time Warp in Bayport

 A dirt road meanders through a thick mossy oak hammock to a campsite where cabins with screened porches and a bait shack face a river.
 Anglers idly sit on a seawall with fishing poles dangling lines into the waterway against a backdrop of cabbage palms.
 Mary’s Fish Camp, circa 1946, nestled along the Mudd River in the community of Bayport, on Hernando County’s Gulf coast, has also been a landmark fishing spot for more than 70 years.

 7. Enjoyed Minorcan Clam Chowder in St. Augustine

 Minorcan clam chowder, a signature dish of St. Augustine